How to Take Product Photos for Amazon: 2026 Seller Guide

 Beyond the 7 Slots

-The best listings don't stop at 7 images.
+The best listings do not stop at the basic gallery.
 Consider producing additional image types for A+ Content, Brand Story sections, and social media:

 - Alternate angle shots — Show sides, back, and top views to eliminate surprises